amaotone/fennec/README.md

 # Fennec

-Fennec is a simple data analysis toolbox in python.
+Fennec is a simple data analysis toolbox with python.

 ## Installation